 \section{Introduction}

-Image restoration has attracted extensive attention in the fields of image processing and computer vision, where variational formulations are particularly effective in high quality recovery.
-Let ${\rm{\Omega}}$ be an open bounded subset of $\mathbb R^{n}$ with Lipschitz continuous boundary, $f:{\rm{\Omega}}\rightarrow \mathbb{R}$ be a given image defined on the domain ${\rm{\Omega}}$, and $u:{\rm{\Omega}}\rightarrow \mathbb{R}$ be the latent clean image.
-Rudin, Osher and Fatemi \cite{rudin1992nonlinear} proposed the total variation (TV) regularization for image restoration as a constrained minimization problem (ROF model)
+Image restoration has attracted extensive attention in the fields of image processing and computer vision, where variational formulations are particularly effective in high-quality recovery.
+Let ${\mathrm{\Omega}}$ be an open bounded subset of $\mathbb R^{n}$ with Lipschitz continuous boundary, $f:{\mathrm{\Omega}}\rightarrow \mathbb{R}$ be a given image defined on the domain ${\mathrm{\Omega}}$, and $u:{\mathrm{\Omega}}\rightarrow \mathbb{R}$ be the latent clean image.
+Rudin, Osher and Fatemi \cite{rudin1992nonlinear} proposed the total variation (TV) regularization for image restoration as the following constrained minimization problem

-where the constraints correspond to the assumption that the noise is of zero mean and standard deviation $\sigma$.
+where the constraints correspond to the assumption that the noise is of zero mean and standard deviation $\sigma$, and $|\cdot|$ denotes the Euclidean norm of the gradient vector for each pixel $x\in \rm\Omega$.
 Chambolle and Lions \cite{chambolle1997image} linked the constrained minimization problem \eqref{conrof} and the following minimization problem

 where $\lambda\equiv \mbox{const}>0$ represents the Lagrange multiplier associated with the constraints.
 Indeed, an alternative way to express the TV model \eqref{ROF} for image reconstruction is given as